Caleydo/caleydo-doc/basics.md

 ##File Operations
 Using the "File" dialog or the equivalent buttons in the tool bar you can save Caleydo projects, import, and export data.

-A Caleydo project is a .cal file that contains all information about a session, including the loaded datasets, created or loaded groupings as well as which views are open and what data they show.
+A **Caleydo Project** is a .cal file that contains all information about a session, including the loaded datasets, created or loaded groupings as well as which views are open and what data they show.
 Project files are a convenient way to store an analysis session and restore it later.

-Pressing Import Data will bring you to the data import process you might have encountered upon startup (see [Data Loading](loading.md)).
+Pressing **Import Data** will bring you to the data import process you might have encountered upon startup (see [Loading Data](loading.md)).
 This allows you to add multiple datasets at the same time to Caleydo.

-The Export Data button opens a dialog that allows you to save a perspective of a dataset (see dataset principles) to a file.
+The **Export Data** button opens a dialog that allows you to save a perspective of a dataset (see dataset principles) to a file.
 This can be useful if you filtered or clustered your data in a particular way and want to process it further using other tools.

 ##Clustering
 Clustering creates a grouping of a perspective.
 To run a clustering algorithm you have to specify an input dataset, a perspective for the row and a perspective for the columns (see dataset principles).
 If those are specified you will be presented with a dialog similar to the one on the right.